Want a copy of the 2020 Tournament Rules? Click here to download your copy.

 Team with least accumulated cards during the preliminary matches.

 Penalty kicks - The F.I.F.A. penalty kick procedure will be used to determine a winner.
 Coaches who feel that they may require this discriminator should stay in close contact with their Age Group Coordinator throughout Saturday/Sunday.

 B. In the event of a tie among more than two teams: a tie is broken by the above system, but if ties among remaining teams still must be decided, those ties would be broken by starting again from the top of the tie-breaking procedure.

 C. The wildcard team will be the team from any division which, after the division winners have been determined, has the highest win/tie total points.
 In the event of a tie, the above listed priority applies.
 The wildcard team cannot play a team from their division in the initial knock-out round.

 Sudden death ("golden goal') overtime will be played.
 U14 and younger teams will play up to two 5-minute overtime periods, and U15 will play up to two 10 minute overtime periods.
 If a tie in score exists at the end of overtime, the F.I.F.A. penalty kick procedure will be used to determine a winner.

 12. GAME AND SCORE REPORTING

-B. The Field Marshal will ensure that the winning team (or home team if game is tied) brings the score card to the headquarters immediately after the completion of the match.
+The Field Marshal will ensure that the winning team (or home team if game is tied) brings the score card to the Tournament Headquarters immediately after the completion of the match.
 The Division Coordinator will ensure that all field books are turned in to Tournament Headquarters after the conclusion of the last game on that field.

 B. Both teams (players and coaches) will be on the same sideline.
 Spectators of both teams will take the opposite side of the pitch.
 No one will be allowed behind either end line.